divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 Register a task with the Aggregator, with the given configuration and secrets.

-At least one of the HPKE keypairs available for this task should use the mandatory-to-implement algorithms in section 6 of [DAP], for broad compatibility.

 |Key|Value|
 |`task_id`|A base64url-encoded DAP `TaskId`.|
 |`leader`|The Leader's endpoint URL.
 The test runner will ensure this is an absolute URL.|